eldermartins/eldermartins/README.md

 ## Who This Repo is For

 This repo is mostly for me.
-I, like many of you, host my code on GitHub for reasons of portability, ease of work, and peace of mind.
+I host my code on GitHub for reasons of portability, ease of work, and peace of mind.

 ## Useful commands